-TheWorld Health Organization states that the prolonged use of medical masks (flat or pleated masks) when properly worn, does not cause CO2 intoxication or oxygen deficiency.
+The WHO states that the prolonged use of medical masks (flat or pleated masks) when properly worn, does not cause harmful changes in levels of the carbon dioxide or oxygen in the air being breathed in.
 However, the WHO does not advise people to wear masks when exercising, as masks may reduce the ability to breathe comfortably.

-Face coverings alone are not sufficient to prevent the spread of COVID-19.
-They are NOT a replacement for other recommended measures e.g. hand hygiene, respiratory etiquette, social distancing etc, and, prior to wearing, must be supported by adequate training on how to safely use face coverings (including how to put them on and take them off safely).
+Face coverings are not enough on their own to prevent the spread of respiratory diseases including COVID-19.
+They are NOT a replacement for other recommended measures e.g. hand hygiene, respiratory etiquette, social distancing etc, and people need adequate training on how to safely use face coverings(including how to put them on and take them off safely) before wearing them.

 Things to Remember

-Opinions alone are not a reliable basis for claims about the effects of treatments.
+People’s Opinions alone are not a reliable basis for claims about the effects of treatments.

 This website uses cookies to improve your experience.
 We'll assume you're ok with this, but you can opt-out if you wish.
 Cookie settingsAcceptRead More